teambit/docs/docs/add-and-isolate-components.md

     added src/utils/noop.js
 ```

 The result is a new component, which is now a dependency of the `hello/world` component.
+There is no need to explicitly tell Bit that there is a new component.
+Bit identifies that the file is tracked as a new component and resolves the status of the requiring component.

 ```bash
 › bit status